It’s time to get spirited about fighting back.

 Even after removal, continue monitoring your reports to ensure the consumer deceased indicator doesn’t return.
 If it does, or if the bureau refuses to fix it, you likely need legal help.

-With free consultations and zero money out of pocket to work with one of our experienced consumer protection lawyers, you can safely and affordably get legal help when you need it.
+We offer free consultations and you won’t have to pay any money out of pocket to work with one of our experienced consumer protection lawyers.
+From first phone call to total resolution, you can safely and affordably get the legal help you need.

 What Causes a Consumer Deceased Indicator on Your Credit Report?